Superannuation when Retiring Overseas

 While superannuation income or lump-sum payments might be tax-exempt in Australia for most individuals aged 60 plus, that may not be the case in the country in which you are resident overseas.
 Depending on the country in which you are resident, there may be a double taxation agreement between Australia and your country of residence which determines taxing rights, the country may not levy any tax on your income at all or you may be subject to full marginal tax, with or without allowance for part of the payments constituting a return of capital.
 Some countries may levy a wealth tax on your superannuation balance and others may seek to tax your superannuation earnings even before you begin to draw on your fund.

-This is why we regard it as extremely important that you seek tax advice regarding treatment of your superannuation in both Australia and your new country of residency before proceeding overseas.
-In some circumstances, if you are absolutely certain that you wish to leave Australia on a permanent basis, it may in fact be more tax efficient for you to withdraw your entire superannuation in Australia and reinvest it tax effectively in your new country of residency - this may apply to individuals and couples seeking to retire in the UK.
-This approach may also have the advantage of reducing your foreign currency exposure - with assets now in the currency of your expenses.
+This is why we regard it as essential that you seek tax advice regarding treatment of your superannuation in both Australia and your new country of residency before proceeding overseas.
+In some circumstances, if you are absolutely certain that you wish to leave Australia on a permanent basis, it may be more tax efficient for you to withdraw your entire superannuation in Australia and reinvest it tax effectively in your new country of residency - this may apply to individuals and couples seeking to retire in the UK.
+This approach may also have the advantage of reducing your foreign currency exposure - with your assets now in the currency of your expenses.